RogCAD home <--- back to RogCAD home page

 But it never occured to me to do it the latter way

-real-life situation of a person moving around a
+the real-life situation of a person changing their

 stationary architectural object.